victoriamertens/100days/packages/weather-app/Lambda.md

 }

-//Below is the Lambda function I named 'requestCoordinates'.
-This API connects to the API Ninja's City API to convert a city name to a lat and lon pair.
+**//Below is the Lambda function I named 'requestCoordinates'.
+This API connects to the API Ninja's City API to convert a city name to a lat and lon pair.**

+**NOTE: The below function is sent the city (named searchTerm) as a path parameter in the url of the request.**

 import https from "https";
 import axios from 'axios';